Dominion of Pakistan: Language

 Out of the people enumerated 54.43% of the population identified Bengali as their mother tongue, making them a majority, 27.55% of the population identified as Punjabi (includes modern day Hindko and Saraiki), 6.61% identified their mother tongue as Pashto, 5.27% Sindhi, 3.25% Urdu and another 2.89% for smaller languages (Mostly Balochi, Brahui, Kohistani, Khowar and English).

 List of heads of state

 Monarchs

 From 1947 to 1956, Pakistan was a constitutional monarchy.
-The Pakistani monarch was the same person as the sovereign of the nations in the British Commonwealth of Nations.
+The Pakistani monarch was the same person as the sovereign of the other Dominions in the British Commonwealth of Nations.